YogeshPhalak/YogeshPhalak/README.md

 🚀 My expertise lies in several areas of robotics, including motion planning, control, perception, and machine learning.

-📈 In mathematics, I have a strong background in pure mathematics and applied areas such as linear algebra, optimization, and numerical analysis.
+📈 In mathematics, I have a good background in pure mathematics and applied areas such as linear algebra, optimization, and numerical analysis.

 ## Collaboration